 For more information on our treatment prices, please view our price guide.

-We recommend every patient visits the dentist at least twice a year (once every six months) for a general checkup to ensure a proper oral hygiene routine is being followed.
+We recommend all of our patients visit the dentist at least twice a year (once every six months) for a general checkup to ensure a proper oral hygiene routine is being followed.
 While there may not be noticeable problems, itā€™s worth checking to ensure there are no underlying issues that may cost a small fortune to fix in the future.
 This is especially important for wisdom teeth, which can look and feel as though no issues are present.